Carl Rathjens: Deferred hope

 In 1927, Carl Rathjens, Hermann von Wissmann and an orientalist by the name of Erika Apitz travelled to Jeddah, Saudi Arabia, with an aim to make a geological survey of that country and to document the fauna and flora in regions between Jeddah and Mecca.
-At Jeddah, Daniel van der Meulen, who was a Dutch diplomat and Consul at Jeddah, invited them to stay in his house while waiting for the visa from King Ibn Saud.
+At Jeddah, Daniel van der Meulen, who was a Dutch diplomat and consul, invited them to stay in his house while waiting for the visa from King Ibn Saud.
 The king's answer reached them after ten days, in which he explicitly forbade them from entering the interior of his country.
 The three scholars were disappointed and frustrated.
 They left Jeddah on a ship which brought them to East Africa.
 There, they felt uncomfortable with the idea about returning at that time to Europe, having not fulfilled their mission.
 Therefore, they decided to visit South Arabia, which was not originally a part of their itinerary.

 A pioneer in Yemen

 Rathjens, with his two compatriots, disembarked from a boat which brought them to Yemen the first time in 1927.
 Upon their arrival in Hodeida, Carl Rathjens wrote to his family in Hamburg that when he entered Yemen he had “left civilization behind him; there are no banks, neither hotels, nor embassies.
 There are no cars, nor asphalt roads.
-There isn't any post office in Hodeida; one can use the Telegraph only in Hodeida and Sana’a.
+There isn't any post office in Hodeida; one can use the Telegraph only in Hodeida and Sanaa.
 There are only two stamps in use in the country and they are not recognized elsewhere outside of Yemen.
 In the houses there is no tap water; neither is there electricity.
 The families hardly ever used furniture in their houses.
 The industrial revolution had not reached this country.
 Most of the products were hand-made; neither machines, nor technological utensils were used.”
 Compared with Europe, he felt as though he had returned in time to the Middle-Ages.
 Yemen was, for him, like jumping back five-hundred years in a time machine.